 To enforce and interpret NHSA’s Articles of Agreement, Bylaws and Rules.

-To make decisions on matters not covered by the Constitution, Bylaws or rules.
+To make decisions on matters not covered by the Articles of Agreement, Bylaws or rules.

 To fill any vacancy among its officers during the season, with the exception of the position of the President whom, if unable to perform his/her duties, the Executive Vice President shall succeed until the next election or the President is able to resume his/her duties.